-Dr Tan obtained his medical degree from the National University of Singapore, and psychiatry certification from the Royal College of Physicians of Canada.
+Dr. Tan obtained his medical degree and psychiatric residency training from the National University of Singapore.
 He completed postdoctoral training in neuroimaging and genetics at the NIMH.
-He was recipient of the American Psychiatric Association – AstraZeneca Young Minds in Psychiatry Award, and the NIMH Seymour S Kety Memorial Fellowship Award.
-Currently, he is Principal Investigator of a National Institutes of Health funded study (R01) on how genes and the childhood environment affect risks and resilience in brain development of psychosis.
+He is board certified in psychiatry from the Royal College of Physicians of Canada.
+He was the recipient of the American Psychiatric Association – AstraZeneca Young Minds in Psychiatry Award, and the NIMH Seymour S Kety Memorial Fellowship Award.
+His research is funded in part by grants from the National Institute of Mental Health and the National Science Foundation China.

 Z Li, H Yan, X Zhang, S Shah, G Yang, Q Chen, S Han, D Zhang, DR Weinberger, W Yue, HY Tan.
 Air pollution interacts with genetic risk to influence cortical networks implicated in depression.
 Proceedings National Academy of Sciences 2021; 118 (46) e2109310118.

 X Zhang, H Yan, H Yu, X Zhao, S Shah, Z Dong, G Yang, X Zhang, Q Chen, J Li, S Jiang, T Muse, J Liao, Y Zhang, W Yue, DR Weinberger, D Zhang, HY Tan.
 Childhood urbanization affects prefrontal responses to trait anxiety and polygenic risk for depression.
 Translational Psychiatry 2021; 11: 522.